 The Central Chapter of the South Carolina Association of CPAs will host its annual “CPA Meet & Greet” with state legislators in the Vista Room of the Blue Marlin restaurant for “Meet Your Legislators” night on Thursday, Feb.
 6 from 6-8 p.m.

-It’s important that our local representatives are introduced for a chat with CPAs in a relaxed, social environment.
 Keep in mind that elected officials depend on hearing from SCACPA.
 Hundreds of bills are introduced each year, and it is impossible for a legislator to study them all.
 They rely on constituents, organizations and lobbyists to familiarize themselves with the many bills.
+It’s important that our local representatives are introduced for a chat with CPAs in a relaxed, social environment with complimentary hors d’oeuvres and cocktails.

 “Every legislative session, every organization that wants to influence legislation has a meet-and-greet, offering food and beverages.
 Most nights, there are several of these events from which to choose,” said Walda Wildman, CPA (SCACPA member since 1984), and a sole practitioner with experience in political campaigning.

 “To make sure CPAs look after ourselves as well as our clients, we need to have an effective grassroots lobbying force,” Wildman said.
 “It is important that we turn out, this impacts how we are required to work.”

 Issues about taxation and regulation of the profession are in legislative hands, so it is critical that CPAs get involved with one-on-one outreach.